 WHO WAS RICHARD HARDY?

-- The man who inspired what would become Richard Hardy Memorial School was born June 29, 1868, in Pentwater, Mich.
+- The man who inspired what would become Richard Hardy Memorial School was born June 29, 1868, in Pentwater, Michigan.
 Orville Richard Hardy studied education at the University of Michigan and graduated in 1891.

 - A superintendent of schools in Escanaba and then Ishpeming, Mich., he left education to work as a salesman with Prang Educational Co. for four years.
 He was a director with New York Life Insurance Co. when he was recruited to help organize the Dixie Portland Cement Co. in Deptford, Tenn.
 Plant construction began in 1906.
 In 1914, he became president of Dixie Portland Cement, the heart of a company town that became Richard City.